datkin/ocaml-examples/README.md

 $ opam install <package name>
 ```

-Or you can rebuild following a changew ith:
+Or you can rebuild following a change with:

 ```
 $ opam update <package name>